UnivLille-Meta/IMT-Advanced-OOP/additional-resources/bloc/bloc-widget-tutorial.md

 ## Building a simple widget

-In this chapter we will define a little widget to perform input integer with two buttons as shown in Figure *@inputFinal@*.
+In this chapter we will define a little widget to perform input integer with two buttons as shown in the Figure below.
 It is inspired from the work of A. Cnokaert in the context of his internship to design the CoypuIDE (an IDE for live music) and Moofloo (a support for spectator understanding music performance).

 ![An integer input widget. % anchor=inputFinal&width=50](figures/input.png )